This Chocolate Chocolate Chip Muffins recipe has an optional peanut butter center you will love!

 Yep, dessert is necessary for any person hoping to maintain some semblance of sanity.
 After weeks of sticking to an eating plan like it’s going out of style, I need a treat that feels completely indulgent without actually damaging all my hard work.

-- 1-1/2 cups whole wheat pastry flour
+- 1 1/2 cups whole wheat pastry flour

-- 2 teaspoons baking soda
+- 2 tsp. baking soda

-- 1/2 teaspoon cinnamon
+- 1/2 tsp. ground cinnamon

-- 1/4 teaspoon black pepper
+- 1/4 tsp. ground black pepper

-- 1/4 teaspoon sea salt
+- 1/4 tsp. sea salt

-- 1/2 cup cocoa powder
+- 1/2 cup unsweetened cocoa powder

-- 1 cup grain sweetened chocolate chips
+- 1 cup dark chocolate chips (I use the Lily's brand)

-- 2 egg whites
+- 2 large egg whites

 - 1/2 cup honey

-- 1/4 cup safflower or avocado oil
+- 1/4 cup oil (light flavored)

 Preheat oven to 350 degrees F.

 Line your muffin tin with muffin/cupcake papersIn a medium mixing bowl, whisk together the flour, baking soda, cinnamon, pepper, salt, cocoa powder and chocolate chips (Coating the chocolate chips in flour helps keep them from sinking to the bottom of your muffins during baking).

 In a large mixing bowl, whisk together the egg whites, honey, oil and almond milk.

 Pour the flour mixture into the liquids and blend well with a wooden spoon.

 Fill your muffin papers half way with batter and place in the oven.
 If you want the peanut butter centers, fill the papers a 1/4 of the way (being sure to evenly distribute the batter over the bottom of the muffin paper), drop the peanut butter in the center, then cover the peanut butter entirely with the rest of the batter.
 If you use the peanut butter, your muffin papers will be closer to 3/4 full.